 12-1551.
-Issuance of writ of execution; limitation; renewal; death of judgment debtor; exemptions
+Issuance of writ of execution; limitation; renewal; death of judgment debtor; applicability

 A. The party in whose favor a judgment is given, at any time within ten years after entry of the judgment and within ten years after any renewal of the judgment either by affidavit or by an action brought on it, may have a writ of execution or other process issued for its enforcement.